fredclausen/ansible-adsb/README.md

 #### Flashing the OS

 For ARM based systems that can run ARM64 (Pi3B+ and Pi4) I STRONGLY recommend ARM64 based operating systems such as [ubuntu's ARM64 server](https://ubuntu.com/download/server/arm).
+64bit is absolutely required for a Rancher RKE cluster, but in general is a good choice even if you aren't using Rancher RKE.

-To flash the image on to an SD card, see the [other tools](https://www.raspberrypi.org/documentation/installation/installing-images/) at that link.
+To flash the image on to an SD card, see the [other tools](https://www.raspberrypi.org/documentation/installation/installing-images/) at that link for guidance.
 Balena Etcher is great and very easy.

 For other architectures follow the install guide for your distribution of linux.
 Server distros are strongly recommended.

 #### Getting the Node IPs

 Now its time to start some configuration.
-Plug in your Pi's SD cards, power on your VMs, or otherwise turn on your nodes and ensure they are connected to your network.
+Plug in your Pi's SD cards and power, power on your VMs, or otherwise turn on your nodes and ensure they are connected to your network.

+We need to know the IPs of the nodes.
 Google around if you need help, but generally, you can look in your router's web interface for the most basic way of getting the IPs of all of the nodes.

 Please, ensure at a bare minimum the node you intend to be the `master node` has a static IP assigned.
 I recommend all of the nodes have static IPs but it isn't strictly speaking necessary.